-The Volunteer Lecturer Program (VLP) of the IMU Commission for Developing Countries was established in 2008 by the International Mathematical Union (IMU) and the United States National Committee for Mathematics (USNCM), an IMU adhering body.
+The Volunteer Lecturer Program (VLP) of the IMU Commission for Developing Countries was established in 2008.

 This program is partially funded by the American Mathematical Society and the Niels Henrik Abel Board (Norway).